SudoBrendan/lab-helm-101/workshop/content/exercises/helm-introduction.md

 In this section you learned:

-1. The problems Helm attempts to solve (YAML lifecycle management), and those it doesn't (application/data lifecycle management)
+1. The problems Helm attempts to solve (YAML lifecycle management) and those it doesn't (application/data lifecycle management)
 1. The difference between Helm charts, values, and releases
 1. A brief history of Helm, and that you should be using Helm v3
 1. The architecture of Helm and how it fits into the Kubernetes/OpenShift ecosystem